What is the Jesus Fellowship Redress Scheme?

 While the Trustees have a legal obligation to provide for the welfare of current members of the JFCT, the Trustees have agreed to provide help and recompense for those who suffered abuse or poor treatment in the past.
 The Trustees are committed to provide resources to help former and current members towards closure from the mistakes and painful experiences of the past.

-A Redress Reference Group, made up of trustees; current and past members; and survivors and their representatives and independent professionals, is leading the development of this Redress Scheme detailed on this website.
+A Redress Reference Group, made up of trustees; current and past members; and survivors and their representatives and independent professionals, were leading the development of this Redress Scheme detailed on this website.
+However It is now being developed by Solicitors.
 While harm cannot be undone, the Trustees hope that this can be of some help to those who feel they can engage with the scheme.